simonswain/straw/README.md

 Press `^c` to stop.

-Calling `console.log` from within a node will output timestamped messages to the shell, showing you which node they came from.
+Calling `console.log` from within a node will output timestamped messages to the shell, showing you which Node they came from.

     $ node examples/ping-count-print